umccr/genocrate/README.md

 - `build`: Create a root RO Crate or merge an existing root RO Crate with a new batch RO Crate that conforms to the `study-dataset` profile.
 This command reads through batch submission crates to assemble or update the study-level crate.
 - `csv2genocrate`: Convert a CSV manifest file into an RO Crate that conforms to the `batch-submission` profile within the batch submission folder.
 This command also validates checksums defined in the CSV.
 - `diff`: Show differences between the root study-dataset RO Crate and a new batch RO Crate before merging, helping you review changes prior to running the `build` command.
-- `validate`: Validate that a folder conforms to the `batch-submission` RO Crate profile, including checks for checksums and BagIt specification compliance.
+- `validate-batch`: Validate that a folder conforms to the `batch-submission` RO Crate profile, including checks for checksums and BagIt specification compliance.
+- `validate-dataset`: Validate the study-level RO Crate against the `study-dataset` profile.
+Skips content / integrity checks (e.g., checksums, BagIt) handled by validate-batch.
 For more details on each command, see the [CLI documentation](./docs/cli.md).

 ## Installation